wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 process sharing the VA to PA mapping of the parent process in a Copy-on-Write (CoW) manner.
 Many pages will not be CoW'ed, and remains being shared and read-only between the two processes, which are also at the same virtual address and mapped to the same physical address.
+Third, these processes can map certain shared files to the address using mmap() and MAP_SHARED flag, meaning that the content of the file is mapped to the address space and is backed by the same physical pages.
+If mmap() picks the same virtual address for the mapping, all sharers will also observe the same VA to PA translation entries.